devtron-labs/devtron/docs/user-guide/telemetry.md

 }
 ```

-### 3. Dashboard
+### 3. Event Sends from dashboard

 * `"identify`

-* All the above event's comes from Dashboards when unique users visited the dashboard first time. event is same as
+* All the above event's come from Dashboards when unique users visited the dashboard for the first time. event is same as
   sample json except `"event": "$identify"` changes.